The Emotional Burden of Dementia & The Benefits of Communityby Amylee Amos MS, RDN, IFMCPNews

 Office Hours are a chance for our community of proactive, dedicated, and hard working individuals to connect.
-Throughout the week, participants of our Community Supported and our Comprehensive Plan write in questions about the implementation of the many nutrition and lifestyle changes that they need to make on the Bredesen Protocol, they write in successes and challenges that they have had throughout the week, they write in to share recipes and products that meet the nutritional parameters of their nutrition plan, and they share words of encouragement to one another.
+Throughout the week, participants of our Cognitive Health Program write in questions about the implementation of the many nutrition and lifestyle changes that they need to make on the Bredesen Protocol, they write in successes and challenges that they have had throughout the week, they write in to share recipes and products that meet the nutritional parameters of their nutrition plan, and they share words of encouragement to one another.
 During our weekly Office Hours session, our Amos Institute practitioner shares all of the entries that we’ve had from our community over the week.
 Participants listening in can hear their questions answered, as well as hear about the goings on of the rest of our community.
 Our participants get to connect with a community of people all in the same situation that they are in, and they do this all from the privacy and comfort of their home.

-Community support such as this has been shown in the research to be beneficial for individuals with and at risk of cognitive decline, as well as their caregivers because it provides a unique level of social connectivity, while maintaining anonymity and supporting asynchrony.
+Community support such as this has been shown in the research to be beneficial for individuals with and at risk of cognitive decline, as well as their caregivers because it provides a unique level of social connectivity, while maintaining anonymity.
 In other words, the Office Hours model allows you to connect with and seek support from other people undergoing similar challenges and struggles that you face, all while protecting your confidentiality and allowing you to connect regardless of your time zone or personal schedule.

 - Burns, A. (2000) The burden of Alzheimer's disease.
 International Journal of Neuropsychopharmacology, 3(2), S31–S38.